mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 }'
 ```

-3. Now launch a MicroFab (a single containerised 'Commerce' Fabric development network, as per the JSON configuration above).
-The IBM Blockchain Platform VS Code extension has the ability to add and connect to this development environment (listening on port 8080) - it is an experimental feature that can be enabled under 'View....Command Palette'.
-The command to launch the MicroFab container environment is:
+3. Next, launch a MicroFab Fabric environment (a single containerised 'Commerce' Fabric environment for development use).
+The IBM Blockchain Platform VS Code extension has the ability to add and connect to this development environment (listening on port 8080).
+Microfab is an experimental feature that can be enabled under 'View....Command Palette'.
+The command to launch THE MicroFab environment is:

 `docker run --rm -ti -p 8080:8080 -e MICROFAB_CONFIG="${MICROFAB_CONFIG}" sstone1/microfab:latest`